 GANHRI was established in 1993 as the International Coordinating Committee of National Institutions for the promotion and protection of human rights (ICC).
 It has been known as the Global Alliance of National Human Rights Institutions (GANHRI) since 2016, and is a member-based network organization that gathers NHRIs from all around the world.
 Representing more than 110 NHRIs, their members and staff across all regions, GANHRI is one of the largest human rights networks worldwide.

-Importantly, the Bureau is responsible for decisions on the accreditation of members.
+The Bureau is the GANHRI executive committee (board of directors).
 It is comprised of 16 members, 4 from each of the GANHRI regional networks of Africa, the Americas, the Asia-Pacific, and Europe.

 Sub-Committee on Accreditation

-The SCA is comprised of one ‘A’ status institution from each of the four NHRIs regional networks:
+The SCA is comprised of one ‘A’ status institution from each of the four NHRIs regional networks.